 In the heart of Rutherford, the York vineyard sits on gravelly benchland between the Napa River and the Silverado Trail.
 Rutherford is the historical center of Napa Valley Cabernet, and the York Vineyard is a classic Rutherford site.
 Warm days, cool nights, and soil influences from the meandering Napa River and nearby Pritchard Hill alluvium.
 Certified Organic.

 Nestled at the base of Mt.
 Veeder, overlooking the Oak Knoll District of Napa Valley, the Phoenix Vineyard was an unexpected bonus that came with our winery.
 The old vines are a loving and funky assemblage of different selections of Cabernet Sauvignon, Cabernet Franc, and Merlot, all mixed up.
 We added to the diversity by filling in with many more vines of different historical selections.
 The ancient shale soil is unusual for Napa, only found in our Southwest corner of the valley, and makes finely structured wines with spicy red fruits and beautiful bright acidity.
-Transitional Organic.
+Certified Organic.